 For the best performance, these can be paired with a portable amplifier, however, this isn’t always necessary.

 Let’s take a look at the M6 PROs.
 These retail for around $50 and have a distinctive transparent design.

 The sound profile on these monitors is geared towards the top end – vocals and instruments come across loud and clear, but that’s not to say that the bass is lacking.
 Quite the opposite, in fact.

-Rather, it’s punchy and tight.
+Instead, it’s punchy and tight.
 The M6 PROs offer a balanced profile and audio quality that is exceptional for the price.

 Don’t get us wrong: these are unlikely to stand up to more expensive in-ear monitors, but for people on a budget, they’re a great starting point.

-They’re comfortable to wear, block external noise very well and have minimal amplification requirements.
+They’re comfortable to wear, block external noise very well, and have minimal amplification requirements.

 We liked their bright audio, but if you find it disagreeable, you might want to customize the sound profile using a software-based equalizer.

-Next up we have the HF3 from Etymotic Research.
+Next up, we have the HF3 from Etymotic Research.
 The first thing you’ll notice about these earbuds is their flared tips.

 The thing about this model is that it makes your audio sound very bright and crisp.
 This is great if you’re listening to clean, high-quality recordings but can make older, vintage-style tracks sound a touch distorted.